surniaulula/wpsso-breadcrumbs/readme.txt

 == Upgrade Notice ==

-= 1.4.2-dev.2 =
+= 1.4.2-dev.3 =

-(2018/09/11) Removed inherited Schema properties from the webpage ("name", "description", "sameAs", etc.) from the Breadcrumbs markup.
+(2018/09/11) Simplified the Breadcrumbs markup by adding item URLs instead of their complete Schema markup.

 = 1.4.1 =